 As a leader in our field here in Doylestown, PA, CDO Heating and Air Inc. receives lots of questions from clients about furnaces and furnace maintenance.
-One of the most common questions we receive is, “why is my furnace blowing cold air?”
+One of the most common questions our Doylestown HVAC experts receive is, “why is my furnace blowing cold air?”
 While there are a few reasons for your furnace to stop working properly, there is one common denominator that often resides at the core of the issue – a dirty filter.

 Changing Your Furnace Filter